aboderinsamuel/closedNote_v0.01/README.md

 ### 🧾 License

-MIT License — use it, remix it, or improve it.
+MIT License, use it, remix it, or improve it.
 Just don't lock it behind a paywall. 🙏🏽

 ---

-**closedNote** — *because your prompts deserve better than browser history.* ✨
+**closedNote**, *because your prompts deserve better than browser history.* ✨